The Origin Story Nobody Expected — Modern Paraphrase | nocap.bible

 "Look, I know you haven't been able to have kids.
 But you're about to conceive and have a son.
 No wine, no strong drinks, nothing unclean — because this boy is going to be a Nazirite set apart to God from the womb.
 And he's going to begin to save Israel from the Philistines."

-Notice the angel said "begin to save" — not "finish the job."
+Notice the angel said 'begin to save' — not 'finish the job.'
 Even origin story comes with foreshadowing that his story would be... complicated. ⚡

 "A man of God came to me, and his appearance was like the appearance of the angel of God — very awesome.
 I didn't ask where he was from, and he didn't tell me his name.
 But he told me I'm going to have a son, and I need to avoid wine, strong drink, and anything unclean, because the child will be a Nazirite to God from the womb to the day of his death."